-The construction of the ferrocrete channel with simple modifications made into an extra viable, environment friendly and applicable building materials used along with MCR tiles.
+- The construction of the ferrocrete channel with simple modifications made into extra viable, environment friendly, and applicable building materials used along with MCR tiles.

-2. Ferrocrete building likes floors, ceilings and walls for residential places and workplace buildings.
+- Ferrocrete building likes floors, ceilings, and walls for residential places and workplace buildings.

-3. Ferrocement ducts are appropriate for circulation of cool or hot air and they are structurally sturdy.
+- Ferrocement ducts are appropriate for the circulation of cool or hot air and they are structurally sturdy.

-In addition, these are able to resigning atmosphere damages and they are superior to many of the conventional ones.
+- In addition, they are able to resign atmosphere damages and they are superior to many of the conventional ones.

-5. Ferrocrete water storage tanks are constructed using ferrocement plates of 25 mm to 30 mm thick, it is strong like metal plates and is completely waterproof.
+- Water storage tanks are constructed using ferrocement plates of 25 mm to 30 mm thick, it is strong like metal plates and is completely waterproof.

-7. Manhole covers which are superior in high quality and sturdiness as compared to the standard ones.
+- Manhole covers are superior in high quality and sturdiness as compared to the standard ones.

-Heavy-duty as well as light-weight cover makes them excellent for busy locations.
+- Heavy-duty, as well as the lightweight cover, makes them excellent for busy locations.